Sleepy Hollow (TV series): Other media

+Crossover with Bones

-Sleepy Hollow had a crossover with the eleventh season episode of fellow FOX series Bones, "The Resurrection in the Remains" and concluded with former's third season episode "Dead Men Tell No Tales".
+Sleepy Hollow had a crossover with the eleventh season episode of fellow Fox series Bones, "The Resurrection in the Remains", and concluded with the former's third-season episode "Dead Men Tell No Tales".

+Books

 Two official tie-in books were released in September 2014.
 The Secret Journal of Ichabod Crane, written by Alex Irvine, is an in-universe journal covering the events of the first season from Crane's perspective.
-Sleepy Hollow: Children of the Revolution, a novel written by Keith R.A.
-DeCandido, is set between episodes ten and eleven of the series.
+Sleepy Hollow: Children of the Revolution, a novel written by Keith R. A. DeCandido, is set between episodes ten and eleven of the series.

+Comics

 Boom!
-Studios released two comic book limited series from 2014-2015, Sleepy Hollow and Sleepy Hollow: Providence, and a one-shot Sleepy Hollow: Origins comic.
+Studios released two comic book limited series from 2014 to 2015, Sleepy Hollow and Sleepy Hollow: Providence, and a one-shot Sleepy Hollow: Origins comic.